We are proud to share that Juno has achieved Rainbow Tick accreditation, a nationally recognised ...

 feminist organisation.

 Our staff are skilled in working with a diverse range of women and gender diverse people, including those experiencing complex challenges such as trauma, mental illness or experience with the justice system.
-Juno partners with other community sector organisations to help our clients access specialist support and resources.
+Juno partners with other community sector organisations to help clients access specialist support and resources.

 Juno is a proudly intersectional feminist organisation.
 We advocate to improve systems and structures which contribute to gendered poverty, homelessness and family violence.